-1.2.1 Facility Overview: HVI Cat Canyon, Inc., ("HVI") is the owner and operator of the Palmer-Stendl Lease, located at 6527 Dominion Road, Santa Maria, California 93454.
+1.2.1 Facility Overview: Team Operating Cat Canyon, Inc., ("Team Operating") is the owner and operator of the Palmer-Stendl Lease, located at 6527 Dominion Road, Santa Maria, California 93454.
 The facility is located in the Cat Canyon Oil Field, approximately two miles south of the Palmer Road and Cat Canyon Road intersection and six miles south-southeast of the city of Santa Maria in Santa Barbara County.
-For District regulatory purposes, the facility location is in the Northern Zone of Santa Barbara County.
+For District regulatory purposes, the facility location is in the Northern Zone of Santa Barbara County1.
 Figure 1.1 shows the relative location of the facility within the county.

 Palmer-Stendl Lease was operational in September 1979 when its owner/operator Union Oil of California applied to the District for its first operating permit (ATC/PTO 4041).
 An operating permit was issued to Union Oil by the District in October 1979.
 In June 1993 the ownership of the Cat Canyon stationary source including the Palmer-Stendl Lease was transferred from Unocal to Saba Petroleum Corporation doing business as D&S Industrial Services.
 In January 2000, Greka assumed sole ownership.
-This permit renewal includes an update to reflect HVI Cat Canyon, Inc. (HVI) as the owner and operator of the equipment subject to this permit.
+The 2019 permit renewal included an update to reflect HVI Cat Canyon, Inc. as the owner and operator of the equipment subject to this permit.
 This was a business name change only; no transfer of ownership or operator occurred.
+In March 2021 the operator and ownership of this facility was transferred to Team Operating Operating, LLC.